 The alkaline diet could be the weight loss miracle you need

-You all know I try to keep my readers informed about any new diet trends.
-So in today's blog I'm going to tell you about the alkaline diet.
+Today I'm going to tell you all about the alkaline diet, one of those buzzing diets that you've heard about for some time now.
 Does it work?
 Is it safe?
 And most importantly how much can it help you lose?
 Read on to find out.

 This diet was created by nutritionist Vicki Edgson and organic chef Natasha Corrett.
 The purpose of the diet is to keep the body pH levels between 7.25 and 7.35.
 The diet suggests keeping your intake to 80 percent alkaline foods and 20 percent acidic.
 Other versions of the diet say 60 percent alkaline and 40 percent acidic.
 There are no absolute standards.